ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 stage.
 When encountering an invalid singular batch, it is dropped, as is the remaining span batch for consistency reasons.
 We call this _forwards-invalidation_.
 However, we don't _backwards-invalidate_ previous valid batches that came from the same span batch, as pre-Holocene.

-An implementation may choose to put the current span batch, from which singular batches are derived from, into a separate stage, or process it within the batch queue under the new rules.

 When a batch derived from the current staging channel is a singular batch, it is directly forwarded to the batch queue.
 Otherwise, it is set as the current span batch in the span batch stage.
 The